 Urban Lendahl's Group

-Our long-term goal is to understand how the Notch signaling pathway operates at the molecular level, and how it controls cell fate decisions in normal development and disease.
+Our long-term goal is to understand how the Notch signaling pathway functions at the molecular level, and how it controls cell fate decisions in normal development as well as when dysregulated in disease.

 We work on several aspects of Notch signaling.
 We study the role of Notch signaling in different organ systems, including the vasculature and the liver.
 We also address the consequences of Notch dysregulation in disease, notably in vascular disease including CADASIL and in the liver diseases Alagille syndrome and Biliary Atresia.
 We also study the role of Notch in cancer, with a particular focus on breast cancer.